 The Museum comprises two sections.
 There is an exhibition venue dating from 1970, ‘Listaskálin’, constructed on the basis of sketches by J.P.
 Gregoriussen.

 The second section is a major extension dating from 1993, containing galleries, a lobby and offices, designed by Niels F. Truelsen with the participation of Gregoriussen.
-The construction of the new building was funded with both public and private contributions:

 The oldest part of the Museum, ‘Listaskálin’ is a simple, black-painted block with a pent roof and skylights.
 Today, its large exhibition gallery is used for temporary exhibitions.